No more TDS Stress! Avoid Penalties

 Submission of Form 24G

-Rules where TCS Under Section 206C is Deposited without Challan (changes to Rule 37CA)
+Rules where TCS Under Section 206C is Deposited without Challan (Changes to Rule 37CA)

-• If TCS has been deposited without a challan, the person to whom the collector has reported the TCS for depositing to the government – such a person will submit Form 24G to the agency authorised by the Principal Director of income tax (systems).
+• If TCS has been deposited without a challan, the person to whom the collector has reported the TCS for depositing to the government – such a person will submit Form 24G to the agency authorized by the Principal Director of income tax (systems).

 • Such Form 24G must be submitted within 15 days from the end of the relevant month.

 • If Form 24G pertains to March, it must be submitted on or before 30 April.
+This date is applicable only for the month of March.

 • Form 24G must be issued: